What is Social Purpose Works (SPW)?

 How do I show interest in a particular project?

-What is this one-time orientation requirement?
+What is the one-time orientation requirement?

 Determine if a nonprofit project is the right fit for you at this time.

-Become familiar with how nonprofits operate.
+Become familiar with how nonprofits operate and cultural humility principles

 Internalize the cultural differences between for profit and nonprofit.